-The Certificate II in Business undertaken at Ballajura Community College is delivered alongside the Workplace Learning Course.
-This qualification is delivered in Years 11 and 12 through a partnership arrangement with Skills Strategies International.
-The Certificate II in Business gives the students an opportunity to gain a nationally recognised qualification that broadens their industry skills and knowledge.
+The BSB20115 Certificate II in Business undertaken at Ballajura Community College is delivered in Year 12 through a partnership arrangement with a private RTO.
+The qualification gives the students an opportunity to gain a nationally recognised qualification that broadens their industry skills and knowledge.